9 Foundations of

 Regulation is the process of tracking and managing physiological homeostasis and reactivity.
 This means noticing disequilibrium and reactivity as they show up in the body and then engaging in interventions that return the body to physiological homeostasis; that is, a consistent rhythm and balance that support other functions.

-Equanimity is an even state of mind that is rooted in an understanding of the impermanence of all phenomena.
-With equanimity you can observe experiences such as craving, aversion, impulses, or intense feelings without behaving from them.
-Equanimity is a profound allowing of experience.
-It includes an ability to notice experience and a sense of self with curiosity and lightness.
+Equanimity includes access to a still point inside that enables you to meet experience with a profound allowing.
+With equanimity, you can observe experiences such as craving, aversion, impulses, or intense feelings without attempting to push away or hold on to them.
+Equanimity is characterized by the ability to notice experience and a sense of self with curiosity and lightness.

 Concentration is the ability to direct your attention where you would like and hold it there as long as you would like.
-Concentration is a power of mind developed through specific meditation practices such as holding your attention on a single subtle object such as the breath for specific lengths of time.
+Concentration is a power of mind developed through specific meditation practices such as holding your attention on a single subtle object like the breath for specific lengths of time.
+Concentration is supported in daily life through tasks of uninterrupted single focus, rather than multitasking.